priyanshu1998/Concurrent-Processes-with-Shared-memory-and-modified-termination-Behaviour/README.md

     g++ ./src/producers.c -lpthread -lrt -o ./bin/producers.out

 ### Execute:
-    # It is important to cd into bin as exec assumes "consumers.out" and "producers.out" are in same in "main.out"
+    # It is important to cd into bin as exec assumes "consumers.out" and "producers.out" are in same folder as "main.out"
     # Not changing directory can result in undefined behaviour.
     cd ./bin
     ./main.out